Books and packs about

 is available in paperback.

 Scottish Handwriting 1500-1700, A Self Help Pack, Edinburgh 1994, published by the Scottish Records Association and the National Archives of Scotland, contains examples of common types of document found in Scottish archives with transcripts and notes.
-To buy a copy of this book go to the Scottish Records Association page of the Scottish Archive Network (SCAN) Bookshop or the publications page of the National Archives of Scotland website.
+To buy a copy of this book go to the publications page of the National Archives of Scotland website.

 A good Scots dictionary is vital.
 The best paperback version is The Concise Scots Dictionary, originally published by Aberdeen University Press and subsequently by Chambers, now published by Edinburgh University Press (since 1999).